See answer

 3. Virginia

-Virginia’s weather has been called the Goldilocks climate — it’s not too hot, and it’s not too cold.
-Located on the east coast, the state is considered a humid, subtropical region, so humidity may be an issue for some people during summer.
-However, the humidity is lower in Virginia’s Blue Ridge Mountain areas, which may be more suitable for lupus.
+Virginia’s weather has been called the “Goldilocks climate” — it’s not too hot, and it’s not too cold.
+Located on the East Coast, the state is considered a humid, subtropical region, so humidity may be an issue for some people during summer.
+However, the humidity is lower in Virginia’s Blue Ridge Mountain areas, which may be more suitable for people with lupus.

 4. Florida

-Although Florida is one of the hottest places on this list, some people with lupus find that the state accommodates their health needs.
+Although Florida is one of the hottest places on this list, some people with lupus find the state accommodates their health needs.
 Like Virginia, Florida has a subtropical climate, with hot, humid summers and mild winters.
 If the cold triggers your lupus symptoms and the sun and humidity don’t bother you, Florida could be a good option.

 “I was born and raised in northeast Illinois along Lake Michigan, and we could get some brutal winter weather there,” said a MyLupusTeam member.
 “I moved and am now living in southwest Florida.
 The humid warmth should help with your pain.
 It did for me!”